GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 The Latin alphabet - the one you're reading right now! - is notable for its many extended forms, with diacritics and different sets of letters.
 It is used for all modern Western European languages, almost all Central European languages, as well as languages like Vietnamese and Zulu.

 ##### Abjads
-Abjads generally represent only consonants, leaving the reader to infer the vowels.
-Most writing systems of the ancient and modern Near East are abjads:
+In abjads, characters generally represent only consonants, leaving the reader to infer the vowels.
+Most writing systems of the ancient and modern Near East are abjads.
 * Arabic and the derivative Persian alphabet used for languages like Urdu
 * Aramaic and Hebrew
 They are generally written [right-to-left](https://developer.mozilla.org/en-US/docs/Web/CSS/direction).

 ##### Abugidas
-Syllabic writing systems include:
+In abugidas, characters represent syllables.
 * the Ethiopic writing system Ge'ez, used for languages of the Horn of Africa like Amharic
 * most writing systems for languages from the Indian subcontinent, such as Devanagari - used for Hindi and more - Bengali, Malayalam, Gurmukhi, Tamil, Telugu
 * Tibetan, Burmese, Khmer, Lao and Thai
 * Canadian syllabics used for indigenous languages like Inuktitut and Cree

 ###### Logographics
-In logographics writing systems, characters represent both sound (syllable) and a meaning, with words made up of one or more characters.
+In logographics writing systems, characters represent both sounds - typically a syllable - and a meaning, with words made up of one or more characters.
 Typically, there are multiple characters for each possible syllable, each with a different meaning.

 * Chinese, used for Mandarin and other Chinese languages, as well as in Japanese (Kanji)
+* ancient scripts like Egyptian, Akkadian, Urartian and Minoan

 ###### Mixed
 Japanese uses a mix of Hiragana, Katakana and Kanji (Chinese), as well as the Latin alphabet.
 Katakana is typically used for words borrowed in modern times.